mxdnxghts/mxdnxghts/README.md

 ## About me
 I'm a College student at VSTU in Voronezh, Russia.
 I had end my first course of studying in the College.<br>
-I'm working on CabManagementSystem or else CMS, in which user can order taxi.
-Also in that project was introduced own bank system.
+I'm working on my new projects CabManagementSystem and StickerPacks which now is private.
+Also I'm developing my side project BankSystem.
 Of course with bugs but in hard development.

 <p></p><br />